-Psychology through Eyes of Faith (3).
-Prereq: PSY 203 (Capstone Course)

-This course will explore how psychology is viewed through a Christian lens.
+461 Integration of Psychology and Christianity (3).
+Prereq: PSY 203 (Capstone Course) This course will explore how psychology is viewed through a Christian lens.
 Discussion of integration of psychology and Christian faith will occur.

 Sociology (SOC)

 101 Introduction to Sociology (3).